Akamai Foundation Inc

 3. Submit proposal through the online application system

-4. Site-specific employee review teams evaluate applications and nominate organizations for funding
+4. Site-specific employee review teams evaluate applications and nominate organisations for funding

 Eligibility Requirements: